Consteel/manual/docs/manual/5_0_structural-modeling/5_12_shear-field.md

 <!-- wp:paragraph {"align":"justify"} -->

 The values K1 and K2 have been specified by the producer for each panel type in the function of its thickness.
 These values can be found on the website of the producer or in official application certificates.
-Important to note, that such certificates have a certain validity of the application, therefore it is always recommended to double-check the validity of the values considered by ConSteel.
+Important to note, that such certificates have a certain validity of the application, therefore it is always recommended to double-check the validity of the values considered by Consteel.

 <!-- /wp:paragraph -->